 - Uric acid –Uric acid is a substance that results from the breakdown of purines – a part of all human tissue that you can find in all sorts of foods.2 Purines are one half of the chemical building blocks that cells use to craft DNA and RNA.
 Purines get broken down into uric acid and passed in the urine.
 It all sounds pretty natural, but unfortunately, high levels of uric acid in the body can cause gout.3

 So, the lesson is… the more fructose you eat, the higher the triglyceride and uric acid levels in your body… and the more dangerous for your long-term health.
+Read about high sugar fruits to avoid.

 In the end, fructose can be just as dangerous as processed sugars.
 The best way to protect yourself from major discomfort and issues like gout is to nix it!